How to Grow More with Greenhouse Maintenance

 • Make sure there are enough air vents.
 Every major greenhouse manufacturer can tell you the recommended number of air vents your greenhouse should have.

 • Install louvres.
 These are another type of air vent found at the base of greenhouses.
-They draw in cool air to maintain a constant air flow.
+They draw in cool air to maintain a constant airflow.

 Need a professional gardener?